 Added by Vincent Granville on January 28, 2017 at 8:00am — No Comments

 The Art and Science of Encrypting, Embedding and Hiding Messages in Pictures and Videos.

 This is related to data encryption and security.
 Imagine that you need to transmit the details of a patent or a confidential financial transaction over the Internet.
 There are three critical issues:…Continue

 Essentially good hypotheses lead decision-makers like you to new and better ways to achieve your business goals.
-When you need to make decisions such as how much you should spend on advertising or…Continue
+When you need to make decisions such as how much you should spend on advertising or what effect a price increase will have your customer base,…Continue

 Accurate multichannel campaign attribution has stumped the online marketing industry for years.
 But what if the solution is to stop worrying about attribution, and move to an optimization-driven approach?